 Above you can see the workflows for both patients and providers:

-- The flow starts when the provider marks the patient episode for RTM within the MedBridge application.
+- The flow starts when the care team creates a patient profile and enables RTM within the MedBridge platform.

-- The provider then creates or updates a home exercise program, shares the program with the patient and educates the patient on how to use the patient portal or app.
+- The care team then creates or updates a home exercise program, shares the program with the patient via email or text, and educates the patient on how to use the patient portal or app.

-- The patient then adheres to their program from home and provides feedback to the therapist in-between visits.
+- The patient then accesses and engages with their program by logging exercises, responding to weekly check ins, and providing feedback to the provider in-between visits.

-Between the set-up, patient app education, and collection of data transfers, your team will be armed with the data necessary to make clinical decisions around RTM billing and improvement of patient engagement.
-When the engagement thresholds are met, your providers will be eligible to bill against the engagement-based codes (98975, 989776, and 98977).
+When the engagement thresholds defined by your organization are met, your care team will be eligible to bill against the engagement-based codes (98975, 989776, and 98977).

-As the therapist's review adherence and patient feedback within the MedBridge application, they will have the opportunity to document the interactions that they have performed with the patient, such as time spent monitoring or updating a program and remote interactions with the patient including phone or video calls.
+As the care team reviews adherence data and patient feedback within the MedBridge application, they will have the opportunity to document the interactions that they have performed with the patient.
+This includes time spent monitoring and updating a program, communicating with patients via messages, and remote interactions such as video or phone calls.

-When viewing logged interactions over a month, the therapist can decide what is appropriate to bill for the time-based codes (98980 and 98981) as the required thresholds are met.
+The care team can easily review patient and provider activity each month and decide what is appropriate to bill for the time-based codes (98980 and 98981) as the required thresholds defined by your organization are met.

-Learn more about how to use MedBridge to support RTM by reviewing the articles below.
+Learn more about how to use MedBridge to support RTM by visiting the RTM Help Center.